 Focus on writing content that is different from what else is on the web.
 This will ensure that you’re giving your readers something valuable every time they visit your website, which will encourage them to hang around a little longer and increase your odds of conversions.
 Quality blogs also work to establish trust in your brand.
 After all, you’re more likely to make a purchase from someone you trust to do their job right.

 Selecting safe, knowledgeable sites to link to factors into the overall quality of your blog.
 Always link to credible sources.
 For instance, if you’re writing a medical blog, it’s safer to link your readers to Mayo Clinic than an independent blog or business similar to your own that you came across in your research.
 Linking to a personal blog isn’t credible.
 This lowers the quality of your own piece by association—especially if the site has pop-ups.
 Taking readers to a competitor’s site is risky for obvious reasons: your readers might choose to work with your competitors over you.
 Keeping your content quality up shows both search engines and readers that your site is accurate and trustworthy—and so is your business.

 How Are You Blogging for SEO?

 Creating rules for your brand is a great way to get started.
-At Savy Agency, our writers create and continue to work off editorial style guides to ensure quality control and establish the tone for the brands we manage.
+At Savy Agency, our content creators create and continue to work off editorial style guides to ensure quality control and establish the tone for the brands we manage.
 Is your business blogging for SEO?
 Share your insights in the comments below!